 The members of the PIC may, at their discretion, invite partners or staff of Mazars to attend part or all of a meeting but for an appropriate part of at least one meeting the independent non-executives shall meet on their own without others present.

 Dialogue with listed company shareholders and listed companies about matters covered by the Audit Firm Governance Code

 Mazars maintains regular contact with those involved in governance at leading institutional investors.
-A meeting with leading institutional investors took place on 4 November 2015, at which a member of the PIC was present.
+A meeting with leading institutional investors took place on 9 July 2018, at which both members of the PIC were present.
 At this meeting, we discussed the business performance of Mazars UK and provided an opportunity for the investor participants to raise firm-specific issues with regards to matters covered by the Audit Firm Governance Code including risk management, quality and disciplinary matters.

 We engage in further dialogue with institutional investors on an individual basis on matters covered by the Audit Firm Governance Code and we participate in multi-firm meetings with institutional investors.
 Alongside a number of these investors, we also co-operate in the work of the Centre for Audit Committee and Investor Dialogue.